UCI-GDIM31/class-activities-JingyiBi/README.md

 This line calls the method Translate() on transform.
 The method parameters are (0, 0, translation).
 It moves the object forward or backward along the Z-axis.

+For the collider activity, I added Rigidbody components to the Cat and the SoccerBall because both of them need to move and react to physics.
+The Cat should be able to kick the ball, and the ball should bounce when it hits other objects.
+I didn’t add a Rigidbody to the Goal, since it stays in place.I checked Is Trigger only on the Goal collider.
+That way, the ball can pass through the goal while still letting the game detect when it scored.
+When I tested my game the first time, it didn’t work perfectly—the ball went through the floor!
+I realized I forgot to add a collider to the ground.
+After I added a BoxCollider to the ground and adjusted the sizes of the other colliders, everything started working correctly.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727